 20 Jan Morton’s Neuroma

-First things first, what is it?
-A Morton’s Neuroma is a benign enlargement of one of the nerves that runs from the middle of your feet to the end of your toes.
-It’s basically a thickening of one of the nerves under the ball of your foot.
+A Morton’s Neuroma is a benign enlargement of one of the nerves that runs from the middle of your foot to the end of your toes.
+It’s basically a thickening of one of the nerves that supply sensation to your toes.

 Common reasons people develop a Morton’s Neuroma: